worldmaking/digm5950/evo.md

 ### Aside: Turtle graphics

 We'd like to generate biomorphs in a similar way.
-What we want to create is a function that maps genome strings into biomorph shapes.
-The genotype is a string of symbols, the phenotype is the graphics that result.

 The biomorphs are all made out of simple line drawings.
 For efficiency, we can use the ```draw2D.lines()``` method to draw a list of lines at once.
 Here's how it works:

 ```javascript
 // draws a plus (two pairs of points for each line)